 At Halberton Farm Shop, they move from PYO strawberries to PYO pumpkins at this time of year.
 Combine your trip with a delicious cake in the café (we recommend the coffee cake), or a walk around the Swans Neck Loop on the Grand Western Canal.
 Look out for dates on their Facebook Page.

-Other Autumn Activities
+Other Autumn Activities in Devon

 It’s time to take in the bumper grape harvest at Pebblebed Vineyard near Topsham.
 They need your help to get the grapes ‘off the vine and into the wine’!
 You’ll be rewarded with coffee, cake, a Darts Farm pulled pork lunch and glass of fizz.
 Picking dates: 3, 16, or 17 October 10am-2pm.